stu-code/sgf-1136-2021/README.md

 ## Description of Folders

 ### pretzel-scenario-analysis
-SAS scoring code, SAS job code, HTML interface code, data and a Visual Analytics 8.5 dashboard for the example discussed in the first part of the paper, "Example: Forecating Jumbo Pretzels with SASHELP.SNACKS."
+SAS scoring code, SAS job code, HTML interface code, data and a Visual Analytics 8.5 dashboard for the example discussed in the first part of the paper, "Creating a Job to Run Scoring Code from an Interface."

 ### residual-car-analysis
 Example SAS code and data for the second part of the paper, "Advanced Scenario Topics in Visual Analytics."